Mississippi Lake

+Mississippi Lake is a lake in Lanark County in Ontario, Canada, about 60 km southwest of Ottawa.
+It is a shallow and narrow lake, about 10 m deep at its deepest, 16 km in length, and less than one km wide in most places.
+Around the shoreline are over 1,000 homes, ranging from small cabins, to larger vacation homes, to full-time residences, many of them accessed by private roads.
+There are also several campground resorts, with RVs, waterfront condos, or rentals.

+Geography

-Mississippi Lake is a lake in Lanark County in Ontario, Canada.
-Ontario's Mississippi River flows northeast and north through the lake.
+The lake is a widening of Ontario's Mississippi River, which flows east then north through the lake, from waterfalls at Innisville to a dam in Carleton Place.
 Several small creeks including Cranberry Creek, McCrearys Creek, and McGibbon Creek drain into the lake from adjoining forest and agricultural land.
 The lake is distinctive for having one side (to the north) that is part of the Canadian shield, while the other is mostly limestone.
 The lake is a remnant of the old Champlain Sea, which flooded eastern Ontario at the end of last ice age.
 The former shoreline of the sea can still be traced inland from the north shore of the lake.